OtterTheBear/cppcalc/README.txt

     cmdcppcalc

-cmdcppcalc is a feature added to cppcalc in version 1.4 which allows the skipping of menus and for the user directly get results.
+cmdcppcalc is a feature added to cppcalc in version 1.4 which allows the skipping of menus and for the user to directly get results.
 To use cmdcppcalc, when you run cppcalc specify an operation and two operands.
 An example of using cmdcppcalc for raising 8 to the power of 8 is shown below.

     $ ./main pow 8 8
     The result is 16777216

-As of v1.4 cmdcppcalc supports adding, multiplying, powering, and tetrating, but doesn't support floating-point values as inputs.
+As of v1.4.1 cmdcppcalc supports adding, multiplying, powering, and tetrating, but doesn't support floating-point values as inputs.
+The list of operations is below.

+add - addition
+mul - multiplication
+pow - powering
+trt - tetrating

     FEATURES

-cppcalc has support for suucession, addition, multiplication, exponentiation, tetration, predecession, subtraction, division, and roots.
+cppcalc has support for sucession, addition, multiplication, exponentiation, tetration, predecession, subtraction, division, and roots.

     FUTURE